 The apple doesn’t fall far from the tree.
-Rotterdam-based artist Lara Deutz was raised by fine art painters Alex Meidam and Lynda Deutz.
-From the moment she can walk and crawl she’s also present in the atelier.
+Rotterdam-based multidisciplinary artist Lara Deutz was raised by fine art painters Alex Meidam and Lynda Deutz.
+So at a young age, Lara began making artworks with acrylics, playing the piano, singing and writing songs.

 Do something different, don’t draw between the lines.
 Following the rules will take a toll over time.
 Well, for me it does.
 That’s why my artworks are produced with the thought “Get out of the comfort zone”.
 My paintings are inspired by artists like Jackson Pollock, Roy Lichtenstein, and Keith Haring.